olavt/KubernetesRaspberryPI/README.md

 ```
 The addresses above are just examples.
 Replace with the approperiate addresses for your environment.

-### Change hostname / enable SSH
+### Change hostname / enable SSH / change local timezone

-Invoke the raspi-config utility to change the hostname and enable SSH:
+Invoke the raspi-config utility to change the hostname, enable SSH and change the local timezone:
 ```
 sudo raspi-config
 ```
 You will find the SSH option under "5 Interfacing Options".

+You may also want to change the local timezone.
+The "Change Timezone" option is under "4 Localisation Options".

 ### Disable Swap